lighterio/chug/README.md

 Runs `gzip` on each asset, using `each`.

 ### .watch()
 Puts a `fs.watch` on the files and directories that were added to the `Load`.
 When changes occur, the affected assets are reloaded, then the load re-runs its chain of actions.
+Additionally, the location of the most recently modified asset is stored in `chug.changedLocation`.

 ### .require()
 Loads each asset as a Node.js module.